kisalthennakoon/Devix/README.md

 4. Open the browser and visit the URL displayed in the terminal (usually http://localhost:5173).

 ### Backend

-1. Configure Google Drive API for image uploads (Only if the token file has expired):
-* The backend uploads images to Google Drive, generates links, and saves them in PostgreSQL.
-* Two files are required for authentication:
-  * Credential file
-  * Token file
-   * These two files are included in the `resources` folder of the Spring Boot backend as a ZIP file, since GitHub does not allow adding credential files directly.
-You need to unzip this file within the `resources` folder.
-2. If you are running your PostgreSQL server locally rather than running the given Docker container, change the application.properties configurations accordingly.
+1. If you are running your PostgreSQL server locally rather than running the given Docker container, change the application.properties configurations accordingly.
+2. Currently, we save images locally.
+Threrefore, specifying the local path to image storage is needed.
+In application.properties file in Springboot, give your path for the variable "image.upload.dir".
-3. Run the backend server after the database and authentication setup.
+3. Run the backend server after the database setup.

-**NOTE:** When running the UIs, there may be an issue when photo uploading tasks if the token file has expired(STORED_CREDENTIAL file in resources).
-This will be mentioned as an error in the backend terminal or appear in api response data when tryng to upload base images or maintenance images.
-If this happens,

-  1. Create a new Google OAuth2 account(with `http://localhost:8888/Callback` as redirect URI) and generate a new credential file.
-  2. Replace the existing file in `resources` folder named `cient-secret-...` with this new credential file and change    `CREDENTIAL_FILE_PATH` in the GoogleDriveConfig file in the config folder in the backend to your new credential file.
-  3. Run the RunAuthManual script located in the service folder(change `in` variable to your credential file path).
-This will open a browser window and ask to authenticate your Google account.
-The token file is automatically saved in the resources folder.

 ## Implemented Features (Phase 1)